Dafermos' principle and Brenier's duality scheme for defocusing dispersive equations: Consistency and Dafermos' principle

 It remains to prove \eqref{odgoal5}.
 Let Then our claim \eqref{odgoal5} becomes \be \int_{t_0}^{t_1} \wei(t) (\tilde K(t)-K(t))\, dt< -\epsilon.\ee If $\epsilon\leq 0$, \eqref{odgoal3} is obvious, so let us assume $\epsilon>0$.
 Observe now that where $C_\epsilon$ does not depend on $\gamma$.
 Fix any point $t_2\in (t_0,t_1)$.
 Let $\gamma$ be so large that Then we conclude that \end{proof}

-\begin{remark}[Comparison with \cite{Ach7}] The results of this section are new even for the quadratic case $\cf(v)=v\otimes v$, and are consequently applicable to the incompressible Euler equation, cf. \cite{CMP18,V22}.
+\begin{remark}[Quadratic nonlinearity and comparison with \cite{Ach7}] The results of this section are new even for the quadratic case $\cf(v)=v\otimes v$, and are consequently applicable to the incompressible Euler equation, cf. \cite{CMP18,V22} (strictly speaking, the abstract setting of \cite{V22} slightly differs from \eqref{o:aeuler} and reads $\p_t v=P L(v\otimes v)$, where $P$ is a suitable projector that in particular can be the Leray–Helmholtz projector; however, in the quadratic case the proofs of the current section work, mutatis mutandis, in the presence of the projector $P$).
 Another global in time consistency result for the dual formulation of the incompressible Euler has recently been obtained in \cite[Theorem 3.6]{Ach7}.
 Nevertheless, our results (Theorem \ref{o:smooth} and Remark \ref{r:timeei}) seem to be of a different nature, and, furthermore, the two attitudes complement each other to a certain degree.
 Indeed, \cite[Theorem 3.6]{Ach7} states that if the strong solution $v$ to the incompressible Euler coincides with the ``base state'' $\tilde v$, then the solution of the dual problem is identically zero (in the variables used in \cite{Ach7}).
 Thus the information about the strong solution is contained not in the solution of the dual problem but in the ``base state'' only.
 Moreover, the proof of \cite[Theorem 3.6]{Ach7} ignores the formal conservativity of the problem (and therefore can be extended to the Navier-Stokes).
 In contrast, our ``base state'' is identically zero (see Remark \ref{remach}), and the information about the strong solution is contained in the solution $(B_+,E_+)$ of the dual problem.
 This information can be retrieved by formula \eqref{o:ta1} that strongly relies on the formal conservativity \eqref{o:acons}. \end{remark}